patrek/poc-github-review/README.md

 # poc-github-review
 Github Review Evaluation

-Try some commits and ask for a review
+Try some commits and ask for a review.